6 Ways to Savour and Enjoy Sending Christmas Cards

 5. Host a Christmas Card Writing Party

 I love the idea of doing something that needs doing with someone else.
-For example, taking your laundry to a friend’s house to fold and iron together.
+For example, you can take your laundry to a friend’s house to fold and iron it together.
 I’ve also seen baby showers where a group of women come together to prepare a load of meals for the mum-to-be.

 One evening in November, when people are beginning to think about Christmas, you could invite some friends round for a cuppa and a mince pie, put on some Christmas music, and write your Christmas cards together.
 This immediately turns a ‘chore’ into a community experience and an enjoyable thing to do.